 The APLC delivers training to staff from state and local agencies in the identification, survey and control of locusts.
 This training incorporates relevant elements of the APLC’s best practice operations, including those based on the outcomes of APLC’s research and development program.

 The APLC also undertakes international consultancies on locust and grasshopper management.
 We offer objective and impartial advice on how to control locusts and how to develop effective forecasting procedures.
-We have recently successfully completed consultancies in Timor Leste, Indonesia, Yemen and Africa, and have engaged with international counterparts in China, USA, Canada, Central America and South America.
+APLC staff have completed consultancies in Timor Leste, Indonesia, Yemen, Tanzania and Laos, and regularly engage with international counterparts in China, Central Asia, USA, Canada, Central America and South America.

-APLC is also an active participant in relevant international forums managed through the Food and Agriculture Organisation of the United Nations (FAO).
+APLC is also an active participant in relevant international forums managed through the United Nations Food and Agriculture Organisation (FAO).

 Loading a spray plane with the bioinsecticide Metarhizium (Green Muscle) in Tanzania in 2009.

 APLC represented FAO in a control operation against Red locust in collaboration

 with the International Red Locust Control Organisation for Central and Southern Africa

 and the Tanzanian Ministry of Agriculture and Food Security.
 Photo- P.Spurgin.